 The National Entitlement Card (NEC) is Scotland's National Smartcard.
 Supported by Scottish Government to deliver national and local services, the NEC makes it convenient for citizens to access various public services and facilities with only one card.

-Best known for providing access to Transport Scotland's national concessionary travel scheme for older and disabled people and Young Scot but offers access to a range of other services such as libraries and leisure.
+Best known for providing access to Transport Scotland's national concessionary travel scheme for older and disabled people and Young Scot, the NEC offers access to a range of other services such as libraries and leisure.
 Over 2.2 million people in Scotland possess a National Entitlement Card.

 getyournec.scot allows Scottish residents to apply for a National Entitlement Card online.
 Although not all services may be available initially; in time, you will also be able to: